Chamonix

 Snowparks and boardercross are not lacking in the resorts around Chamonix.
 To begin or improve, everyone will find the best space at their level.

 One of the largest freestyle areas in Europe has taken up residence in the Balme - Tour - Vallorcine ski area.
 Do not miss the Summit Park: "an evolving space with playful, original and creative sequences" located at an altitude of 2000 m on the blue Le Col slope.
-It offers a sequence of 10 modules and a cool zone with Mont-Blanc as a backdrop!
+It offers a sequence of 10 modules and a cool zone with Mont Blanc as a backdrop.

 Free-ride version

-Impossible to name all the off-piste routes to be tested in the Chamonix valley as there are so many choices.
+Impossible to name all the off-piste routes to be tested in the Chamonix valley, as there are so many choices.
 Here is a good minimal selection to whet your appetite:

 • For extreme sensations: the Grand Envers and its succession of three steep slopes.
 It is possible to continue via the Rond Glacier and the Cosmiques corridor, but this should only be reserved for fans of extreme skiing!

-• the descent of the Glacier des Rognons, on the north-eastern slope,
+• The descent of the Glacier des Rognons, on the north-eastern slope,

-• the Pas de Chevre which joins the Mer de Glace
+• The Pas de Chevre, which joins the Mer de Glace

-• or the Poubelles corridor from Bochard.
+• Orthe Poubelles corridor from Bochard.
 But that is only a tiny glimpse of what you will find there!

 Nordic version